Dive into sizzling beaches, vibrant culture, and lush landscapes in the stunning Dominican Republic.

 Start your adventure at Manati Park in Punta Cana, where the little ones can get up close and personal with dolphins, parrots, and even iguanas.
 Take a family trip to Dolphin Explorer for a day of swimming with these friendly creatures and learning about marine life.
 For a bit of educational fun, visit the National Aquarium in Santo Domingo, which offers fascinating exhibits and touch pools.

 Scape Park at Cap Cana is a must-visit with its zip lines, water caves, and jungle trails that promise endless thrills - but more on this later.
 Lastly, unwind at Bavaro Adventure Park, where everyone can enjoy activities like paintball, bungee trampolines, and a Dino World perfect for the kids.
-It’s a great mix of fun, learning, and adventure that the whole gang will love.
+It’s a great mix of fun, learning, and adventure that the whole family will love.

 👩🏼❤️👨🏾 Things to do for couples in the Dominican Republic